 Direct antioxidants, such as polyphenols found in moringa and other fruits and vegetables, scavenge free radicals in the body that cause oxidative stress and damage –reducing inflammation and preventing cell damage.

 Indirect antioxidants, such as those found in moringa and other cruciferous vegetables like broccoli, stimulate detoxification pathways in the body, which have long-lasting anti-inflammatory and cell-protective effects.

-7. Lactation Enhancer
+7. This Supergreen is Also a Lactation Enhancer

 Moringa can help new moms with nursing by increasing the quantity of their breast milk.